sylvesterwwx/px4_user_guide/en/assembly/quick_start_pixhawk.md

 ## Buzzer and Safety Switch

-Connect the included buzzer and safety switch as shown below (these are mandatory).
+Connect the included buzzer and safety switch as shown below (these are recommended).

 ![Pixhawk mounting and orientation](../../images/pixhawk_3dr_buzzer_and_safety_switch.jpg)